MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### Verification

 A Verification is a MeritHolder staking their Merit behind a Entry and approving it.
-Once a Entry has `LIVE_MERIT / 2 + 601` Merit staked behind it, it is confirmed.
+Once a Entry has `LIVE_MERIT / 2 + 601` Merit staked behind it, it is verified.
 Live Merit is a value described in the Merit documentation. `LIVE_MERIT / 2 + 1` is majority, yet the added 600 covers state changes over the 6 Blocks an Entry can have Verifications added during.
-A Entry can also be confirmed through a process known as "defaulting".
-Once an index is mentioned in a Block, if five more Blocks pass without a transaction becoming confirmed at that index, the Entry with the most Merit at that index, that is mentioned in a Block, becomes confirmed.
+A Entry can also be verified through a process known as "defaulting".
+Once an index is mentioned in a Block, if five more Blocks pass without a transaction becoming verified at that index, the Entry with the most Merit at that index, that is mentioned in a Block, becomes verified.

 They have the following fields: